Under the hood EasyPost Lite operates using a client server model.

 Open the EasyPost Lite application, and select Service Configuration from the File menu.

-EasyPost Lite runs as a service that starts automatically.
+EasyPost Lite runs as a "daemon" or service that starts automatically.
 When configuration changes are made, you will be prompted to save them.
 The Save action automatically restarts the service with the new settings.

 Configurations can be exported and imported e.g. for migration to new hardware.